Auto-pairing on Android is great

 AAC only, no aptX

-Update, October 10, 2020: This Google Pixel Buds review was updated to include a microphone poll.
+Update, December 1, 2020: This Google Pixel Buds review was updated to address the Jabra Elite 85t as an alternative.

 Everyone deserves a second chance, even audio manufacturers, and the new Google Pixel Buds (2020) exceed our expectations.
 Google properly marries form and function with these true wireless earbuds; the elegant design begets an elegant user experience that’s revved and ready to rival the AirPods.